 Avoid giving an ultimatum or making them choose between you and their family

-Giving an ultimatum to your partner isn’t the right choice.
+Giving an ultimatum while dating someone in the closet isn’t the right choice.
 It can be difficult to make it up to you.
-It might be a very stressful experience when your closeted partner is forced out.
+It might be a very stressful experience when your partner is forced out.

 Not everyone can open up their sexuality as gay to their family.
 When your partner tells you they want to remain in the closet because of their family, you should try to understand.
 It’s not appropriate to make them choose between you and their family.
 They may lose their place in the family, lose financial support, or become rejected when disclosing their sexuality to their family.
 Therefore, avoid mounting pressure on your partner and try to give them time.

-Support them and encourage them to get support
+Support your closeted partner and encourage them to get support

 The best thing you can do for your partner in the closet is to support them and encourage them to get support instead of pressurizing them to do what they aren’t ready to do.
-You can advise your partner to try some therapy sessions.
+You can advise your partner to try some therapy sessions with a queer affirmative therapist in your city.
 Let your partner know you love and care about them even though they aren’t ready to show you off to the world.

 Don’t believe the world has to know about your relationship before it’s valid

 In conclusion, maintaining a relationship with a closeted partner can be rough.
-Patience, time, and understanding are the primary things you need to keep a meaningful relationship with them.
+Patience, time, and understanding are the primary things you need to keep a meaningful relationship with the closeted partner.